museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![dd](https://i.imgur.com/cIk4oUF.png)

-We are unable to zip the file as it is password protected.
+We are unable to unzip the file as it is password protected.

 Let's use fcrackzip to attempt to bruteforce the password with rockyou.txt wordlist.